gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Ssh!"
 Maddy elbowed him again.
-"Go to sleep.
-And don't do that again.
+"Don't do that again.
 The Mire's going to be stinky enough."

 Silence,
-and then Gumption asked quietly,
+and then Gumption said,
 "She's gonna be aright, you know.
 Your sister, I mean."